Start using reusable cups and containers now

 As of July 2023, you will have to charge customers money for disposable plastic cups and plastic containers added to the cost of the coffee or meal.
 You must also offer reusable packaging as an option.
 Rather than waiting until the law says you have to, you can already make the switch to a sustainable alternative.
 Marcel Keuenhof, expert at the KIDV Institute for Sustainable Packaging lists the benefits.

 Reusable mugs for coffee on the go, sustainable beeswax food wraps, and special granola cups: as things are now, they are mainly the choice of so-called 'dark green consumers', Keuenhof’s nickname for environmentally conscious people.
 That will certainly change from July 2023.
 That is when sustainable alternatives will become the norm in the hospitality industry, in offices, and at events.
-The new rules and regulations should encourage consumers to prefer reusable packaging over single-use plastic packaging.
-Many businesses have decided not to wait for the new legislation to come in effect, but are already capitalising on this new development (in Dutch).
+The new rules should encourage consumers to prefer reusable packaging over single-use plastic packaging.
+Many businesses have decided not to wait for the new legislation to come in effect, but are already capitalising on this (in Dutch).
 This has a number of important advantages, such as:

 1. Preparation is key